-We have audited Lorain County Joint Vocational School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect Lorain County Joint Vocational School District's major federal program for the year ended June 30, 2021.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal program.
+We have audited the Lorain County Joint Vocational School District's, Lorain County, Ohio, (the District) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on Lorain County Joint Vocational School District's major federal program for the year ended June 30, 2022.
+Lorain County Joint Vocational School District's major federal program is identified in the Summary of Auditor's Results section of the accompanying schedule of findings.